 Medical School Linkage Agreements

-As a UVM Post-Bacc Premed student, you are guaranteed an interview with schools on our linkage agreement list, provided you meet the professional school guidelines and have a certain GPA in your Post-Bacc program.
+As a UVM Post-Baccalaureate Premedical Program student, you are guaranteed an interview with schools on our linkage agreement list, provided you meet the professional school guidelines and have a certain GPA in your Post-Baccalaureate Premedical Program.
 You’ll work closely with your advisor to help assess your qualifications for the linked medical programs and determine the best time to apply.

 While many of our students choose to take advantage of linkage agreements, we also have a large number of students who apply to medical schools that are not on our linkage agreement list.
 We’ll support you through your application process and guide you in making the medical school decision that best aligns with your educational and professional goals.